mstksg/inCode/copy/entries/patreon.md

 ---
 title: Starting a Patreon
 categories: Meta
+tags: personal, life
 create-time: 2018/05/30 16:21:24
+date: 2018/05/30 17:22:58
 identifier: patreon
 slug: starting-a-patreon
 no-signoff: true
 ---

+*Short version:* I've [started a Patreon page][patreon] for those who want to help support my writing in my post-doctoral life! :D

-Hi all!
-Hope you can excuse the two non-technical and personal posts in a row :)  To give some context on this announcement, here's some news --- I graduated*!
+*Long version:* Hi all!
+Hope you can excuse the two non-technical and personal posts in a row :)  To give some context on this announcement, here's some news
+--- I graduated*!

 ![Graduating* from a Doctoral Program at Chapman University](/img/entries/patreon/graduation.jpg "I graduated!")